-- Beggar Woman Stock Character She is exactly what we would expect from a typical townsperson.
-She helps set the stage for the play at the very beginning.
-She gives us exposition, which is the background information about the setting and the story we are about to hear. - Ebenezer Scrooge The Protagonist also known as the main character of this story, we see many different parts of Scrooge's life.
-At the beginning of the play, Scrooge is a greedy old man who dislikes Christmas.
-However, by the end of the story, Scrooge learns the true meaning of Christmas and vows to keep it always. - Bob Cratchit Static Character someone who does not change over time.
+- Peter and Mrs. Cratchit Stock Character - Mrs. Cratchit and Peter help set the stage for the play at the very beginning.
+They give us exposition, which is the background information about the setting and the story we are about to hear. - Ebenezer Scrooge The Protagonist also known as the main character of this story, we see many different parts of Scrooge's life.
+At the beginning of the play, Scrooge remembers learning the true meaning of Christmas and his vow to keep it always.
+He is tested to continue his good deeds and better help the people near him. - Carol Flat Character Noted for her jolly presence, she is the character who brings the Christmas season to life by sharing the music of the season!

+- Bob Cratchit Static Character someone who does not change over time.
 Bob has always been a kind man and a hard worker for his employer Scrooge.
-We always get a peek into Bob's family and home life where we see that he is also a wonderful Father to Tiny Tim. - Jacob Marley Minor Character Scrooge's old business partner and the first
+We always get a peek into Bob's family and home life where we see that he is also a wonderful Father. - Jacob Marley Minor Character Scrooge's old business partner.
+He warns and encourages Scrooge to be generous and kind.
+If Scrooge does not continue his kindness, Jacob Marley may not shake the chains of his greed and obsession with money.
+He is ultimately what helps Scrooge choose to change his ways from greedy to giving and hateful to loving. - Widow Collins Flat Character Most recognized for their one character trait.